lmonsalve22/Learning-to-Code/python/python_crash_course/readme.md

 ## Requierements

-- Inside `requierements.txt` you can find all packages that are necesaries for this foder if you decide to clone or download.
+- Inside `requierements.txt` you can find all packages that are necessary for this folder if you decide to clone or download it.

 `$ pip3 install -r requirements.txt`